Unleash/proxy-client-react/README.md

+# DISCLAIMER:

+This library is meant to be used with the [unleash-proxy](https://github.com/Unleash/unleash-proxy).
+The proxy application layer will sit between your unleash instance and your client applications, and provides performance and security benefits.
+DO NOT TRY to connect this library directly to the unleash instance, as the datasets follow different formats because the proxy only returns evaluated toggle information.

-# WORK IN PROGRESS
+# Installation

-This library is work in progress and not ready for use.
-In order to test it out follow the following steps:

-1. Clone the repository
-2. Run yarn
-3. Run yarn build
-4. Run yarn link
-5. Create a new react project or use existing react project.
-Run yarn link 'unleash-proxy-react' in the project folder.
+`npm install @unleash/unleash-proxy-react`
+`yarn add @unleash/unleash-proxy-react`

-Import the provider like this in index.js:
+Import the provider like this in your entrypoint file (typically index.js/ts):

 ```
 import FlagProvider from 'unleash-proxy-react';

 const config = {
   url: 'https://HOSTNAME/api/proxy',
-  clientKey: 'SECRET',
+  clientKey: 'PROXYKEY',
   refreshInterval: 15,
   appName: 'your-app-name',
   environment: 'dev',